Today, we will answer the question – when is hacking illegal and legal?

 1. Black hat hackers

-Black Hat hackers are cybercriminals who gain unauthorized or illegal access into individual or group computers (devices and networks) illegally with the intent of stealing personal and financial information like names, addresses, passwords, credit card details, etc.
+Black Hat hackers are cybercriminals who illegally gain unauthorized or illegal access to individual or group computers (devices and networks) to steal personal and financial information like names, addresses, passwords, credit card details, etc.

-A Black Hat hacker may also use malicious tools like viruses, Trojans, worms, bootlocker, ransomware, etc., to steal or destroy files and folders, and take hostage a computer or networks of computers, demanding money for release.
+A Black Hat hacker may also use malicious tools like viruses, Trojans, worms, footlockers, ransomware, etc., to steal or destroy files and folders and take hostage a computer or networks of computers, demanding money for release.

-In essence, Black Hat hackers can work alone as individuals or belong to organized crime organizations as partners or employees and are responsible for more than 2,244 computer breaches that happen daily.
+In essence, Black Hat hackers can work alone as individuals or belong to organized crime organizations as partners or employees and are responsible for more than 2,244 daily computer breaches.

 2. White Hat Hackers